Table of Contents

 keycloak

 database: whenever you launch a newer version of Keycloak or of the Olvid Plugin, it will run a migration process on the database.
-This migration cannot be undone easily, so if for any reason your upgrade fails, and you want to restart your current Keycloak version, you will need to restore a pre-migration snapshot of the database. - Prepare and independent install of Keycloak: rather than overwriting any current Keycloak files, we recommend using a completely different install, either on the same server in a different folder, or on a new server.
+This migration cannot be undone easily, so if for any reason your upgrade fails, and you want to restart your current Keycloak version, you will need to restore a pre-migration snapshot of the database. - Prepare an independent installation of Keycloak: rather than overwriting any current Keycloak files, we recommend using a completely different install, either on the same server in a different folder, or on a new server.
 If using a new server, make sure it has the same internet access as the current one and remember that the reverse proxy configuration will need to be updated.
 Here, we suppose you use a different folder on the same server:

 - Create a new install folder next to the current one